Textualize/rich/README.md

 ### Console logging

 The Console object has a `log()` method which has a similar interface to `print()`, but also renders a column for the current time and the file and line which made the call.
-By default Rich will do syntax highlighting for Python structures and for repr strings.
+By default, Rich will do syntax highlighting for Python structures and repr strings.
 If you log a collection (i.e. a dict or a list) Rich will pretty print it so that it fits in the available space.
 Here's an example of some of these features.

 ```python
 from rich.console import Console